AdobeDocs/target.en/help/flags/guides/feature-flags/reporting.md

 Before you can view reports, ensure that:

-1. Reporting is set up for your application — see [Set up reporting with Customer Journey Analytics](#setup).
+1. Reporting is set up for your application — see [Set up CJA for feature flags reporting](set-up-cja-reporting.md).
 1. Your feature flag or feature group is active and has accumulated data.

 ## View a report {#view-report}